At the core of any encounter is an exchange of ideas.

 I look for opportunities to inspire my students at Berklee College of Music, my private students who attend my studio, and my friends, with the belief that one can accomplish any project they put their mind to.

 When both success and adversity are encountered along the musical pathways of my students, knowledge and character are formed.
 Therefore their reward is also my reward.

-For Luisa and I, great teachers and mentors have been extremely instrumental in helping us along the way and brings us great joy to have become that same inspiration in the lives of others.
+For Luisa and me, great teachers and mentors have been extremely instrumental in helping us along the way and brings us great joy to have become that same inspiration in the lives of others.

 Front Lobby Concert

 From Mary Peak, Voluntary Service Specialist at VA Hospital in Jamaica Plain: (MA)